loader image

 5. Volkswagen Car Combustion Chamber Frauds

-In 2015, the German automaker Volkswagen was rocked by a scandal.
-It was discovered that the company had installed illegal devices in its diesel cars to manipulate the results of pollutant emissions tests.
-This fraud affected millions of vehicles around the world and resulted in billionaire fines and a huge loss of consumer confidence.
+In 2015, German automaker Volkswagen was rocked by a scandal.
+It was discovered that the company had installed illegal devices in its diesel cars to manipulate emissions test results.
+The fraud affected millions of vehicles worldwide and resulted in billions of dollars in fines and a huge loss of consumer trust.

-One of the greatest legends about mythical creatures is that of the Loch Ness Monster in Scotland.
-In 1934, a famous photograph known as "The Surgeon's Photograph" was released, claiming to show the monster emerging from the waters.
-However, decades later, in 1994, it was revealed that the photo was a beautifully crafted montage of a plastic model of a snake's neck, attached to an underwater toy.
+One of the most famous mythical creatures is the Loch Ness Monster, which lives in Scotland.
+In 1934, a famous photograph known as “The Surgeon’s Photograph” was released, claiming to show the monster emerging from the water.
+However, decades later, in 1994, it was revealed that the photo was a very cleverly created montage using a plastic model of a snake’s neck, fixed to a toy submarine.

 Galileo Magazine